Local most-probable routes and classic-quantum correspondence in strong-field two-dimensional tunneling ionization: Cases of OTC with zero time delay

-Results of PMDs are presented in Fig. 3(a), where the intra-cycle interference is absent due to simulations with a half optical cycle.
+Results of PMD are presented in Fig. 3(a), where the intra-cycle interference is absent due to simulations with a half optical cycle.
 The predictions of Eq.
 (22) for the local most-probable route (the black dotted line), Eq.
-(15) for the single-color limit (the gray solid line) and Eq.
-(17) for the classical limit (the red dashed-dotted line) are also plotted here.
-One can see that, the black dotted line coincides with the brightest parts (corresponding to large amplitudes here) of the distribution, while the gray and the red curves give the outside and the inside envelopes of the bright parts of the distributions, as in Fig. 1.
-In Fig. 3(b), we show the distributions of $\text{r}_0^{\text{Im}}(\mathbf{p},t'_{sr})$.
+(15) for the partial-decoupling approximation (the gray solid line) and Eq.
+(17) for the classical limit (the red dashed-dotted line) are plotted here with diverse curves.
+One can see that, the black dotted line coincides with the brightest parts (corresponding to large amplitudes here) of the distribution, while the gray and the red curves give the outside and the inside boundaries of the bright parts of the distributions, as in Fig. 1.
+In Fig. 3(b), we show the distribution of $\text{r}_0^{\text{Im}}(\mathbf{p},t'_{sr})$.
 The black dotted lines of Eq.
 (22) also just goes through the bright parts (corresponding to small values here) of the distribution, while the behaviors of the gray and red curves here are also similar to those in Fig. 3(a).

 In Fig. 3(c), we plot the distribution of the imaginary time $t'_{si}$.
 One can expect that electron trajectories ($\mathbf{p},t'_s$) with smaller imaginary times $t'_{si}$ will have larger amplitudes, since at the limit of $t'_{si}=0$, relevant quantum trajectories will return to the classical case.
 However, it is not the case seen in Fig. 3(c), where the predictions of Eq.
 (22) for the local most-probable route do not agree with the brightest parts (corresponding to small values here) of the distribution.
 Instead, the predictions of Eq.
-(15) for the single-color limit go through the brightest parts, implying that electron trajectories of the single-color limit have the smallest imaginary part of the saddle-point time $t'_s=t'_{sr}+it'_{si}$, in comparison with those of the local most-probable and the classical ones.
+(15) for the partial-decoupling approximation go through the brightest parts, implying that electron trajectories of the partial-decoupling approximation have the smallest imaginary part of the saddle-point time $t'_s=t'_{sr}+it'_{si}$, in comparison with those of the local most-probable and the classical ones.

 To obtain more insights into the properties of the local most-probable routes defined with Eq.
 (22), in Fig. 3(d), we plot the curves of amplitude $\mid G(\mathbf{p},t'_s)\mid^2$ (the black dashed-dotted curve), imaginary position $\text{r}_0^{\text{Im}}(\mathbf{p},t'_{sr})$ (the red dotted curve) and imaginary time $t'_{si}$ (the blue solid curve) of the local most-probable routes of Eq.
 (22), as functions of $p_x$.
 These two peaks of the amplitude curve are marked by the gray dashed arrows.
 It can be seen that the positions of these two peaks agree with the minimum locations of the imaginary-position curve, but differ somewhat from those of the imaginary-time curve.